-Links with unions, for reduction in unemployment, radical reduction in working hours, worker self-management, community control of key industries, fostering alternative production and alternatives to waged labour
+Links with unions, for reduction in unemployment, radical reduction in working hours, worker self-management, community control of key industries, fostering alternative production and alternatives to waged what would you differently?

 Anti-NATO no alliances with SPD, but models of tolerance at local level to defeat conservatives on specific issues supported by Greens.
 Origins: Leninist, Marxist, Maoist parties and BUS (the non-dogmatic and grassroot democratic socialist non-Marxist group).